hm21/pro_image_editor/README.md

 ProImageEditor.memory(
   bytes,
   key: _editor,
+  callbacks: ProImageEditorCallbacks(
-  onImageEditingComplete: (bytes) async {
+    onImageEditingComplete: (Uint8List bytes) async {
+      /*
-    /* Your code for handling the edited image.
-Upload it to your server as an example. */ },
+      `Your code to handle the edited image.
+Upload it to your server as an example.
+        You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
+    */
+      Navigator.pop(context);
+    },
+  ),
   configs: ProImageEditorConfigs(
     initStateHistory: ImportStateHistory.fromJson(
       /* Json-String from your exported state history */,